LemonProg/DTM/README.md

 # DTM
-Discord-Torrents-Manager (DTM) is a vanilla javascript project to download and manage torrents from a discord server
+Discord-Torrents-Manager (DTM) is a nodejs project to download and manage torrents from a discord server

 Dependencies :
 - Discord JS API to communicate throught the discord server